hamerjjh/loginapp/README.md

 Create UsersController in routes folder to get User Data from DB schema

 Create sign in and register panels for user to enter the portal

+Sign in has password type and when button is clicked it redirects to User page

+User page says Welcome Users and has a log out button that redirects back to home page